 With Scott’s help, Leyden found a job as an assistant surgeon in India although he needed a degree in medicine before he could take up his post.

-Building on the foundations of previous study Leyden returned to university, this time to St Andrews, to complete his training.
+Building on the foundations of previous study Leyden returned to university, this time to the University of St Andrews, to complete his training.
 With immense application, he passed the necessary exams.

 Before departing for India John Leyden published The Scenes of Infancy, the poem he is best remembered for.
 He sailed from Portsmouth on 7 April 1803, on a voyage lasting 134 days.
 On arrival he travelled to Madras to take up his post at the local hospital.